podium/graphql_markdown/README.md

 ## License

 GraphqlMarkdown is released under the MIT License.
-See the LICENSE file for further details.
+See the [LICENSE.md](LICENSE.md) file for further details.